Age verification technology at Co-op

 We have been working closely with Manchester City Councils Trading Standards and Licensing teams, and Greater Manchester Police Licensing team and our technology suppliers Diebold and Yoti to build our proposal to take part in the sandbox scheme in some of our Manchester stores.
-The trial will run until May 2022, when it will then be independently evaluated, and the results of the trial will be shared with the Home Office.
+The trial will run until the end of June 2022, when it will then be independently evaluated, and the results of the trial will be shared with the Home Office.

 Yoti’s standards and accreditations

 The Age Verification Providers Association (AVPA), maintaining high standards in age verification.